 In 1989, under this broad charter, the Foundation made a long-term commitment to help remedy the serious shortage of faculty of color in higher education through the Mellon Minority Undergraduate Fellowship (MMUF) program.

 In 2003, the Foundation reaffirmed its commitment and broadened the mission of MMUF.
 The name of the program was changed to the Mellon Mays Undergraduate Fellowship program, to symbolically connect the mission to the stellar achievements of Dr. Benjamin E. Mays.

-The University of Chicago is one of only 39 private institutions nationwide that the Mellon Foundation has funded to conduct this program.
+The University of Chicago is one of 50 institutions (47 private & public universities in the U.S. and 3 universities in South Africa) that the Mellon Foundation has funded to conduct this program.

 The MMUF program at the University of Chicago aims to:

 - train fellows in the work of professional scholarship by supporting a sustained research project